 Badass Cape: Ark has a really nice-looking traveling cloak that he sadly doesn't wear except for when he's traveling the overworld.

-The aforementioned Illusion of Gaia 2 reference should've said Illusion of Time 2, because the English version of Terranigma only came out in Europe, and not America.
+The aforementioned Illusion of Gaia 2 reference should've said Illusion of Time 2 (but it does say so in the Spanish version), because the English version of Terranigma only came out in Europe, and not America.
+The Japanese version uses the actual name for this game ("Tenchi Suzo") in this scene.

 Another example: four evil dolls circle Ark singing a Japanese children's nursery rhyme, the last line of which is a clue to which doll is the "real" one that Ark should attack.
 The dolls' circling is timed so that they stop as soon as the nursery rhyme is finished.
 Now, to be fair, this is a very tricky thing to translate.
 There are a few ways one could go about this: